cpp-lln-lab/bidspm/docs/source/links_and_references.rst

 - ``SPM.xVi.Vi``  - array of non-sphericity components

     - defaults to ``{speye(size(xX.X,1))}`` - i.i.d.
-    - specifying a cell array of contraints ((Qi)
+    - specifying a cell array of constraints ((Qi)
-    - These contraints invoke ``spm_reml`` to estimate hyperparameters assuming V is constant over voxels that provide a high precise estimate of xX.V
+    - These constraints invoke ``spm_reml`` to estimate hyperparameters assuming V is constant over voxels that provide a high precise estimate of xX.V

 - ``SPM.xVi.form`` - form of non-sphericity (either ``'none'`` or ``'AR(1)'`` or ``'FAST'``)

 - ``SPM.xX.V``     - Optional non-sphericity matrix. ``CCov(e)sigma^2*V``.
-  If not specified ``spm_spm`` will compute this using a 1st pass to identify signifcant voxels over which to estimate V.
+  If not specified ``spm_spm`` will compute this using a 1st pass to identify significant voxels over which to estimate V.
   A 2nd pass is then used to re-estimate the parameters with WLS and save the ML estimates (unless xX.W is already specified).